stanford-rc/farmshare-docs/README.md

 # Farmshare documentation
-This repo is for the farmshare public website.
+This repo is for the farmshare public website docs.farmshare.stanford.edu

 MkDocs based website using Read the Docs theme hosted on Github pages.